|Author: ||Anna Amelia Obermeyer, 1983

 This member of the Asparagaceae was given the name Asparagus racemosus

-by Willd. in 1799 and placed in the Liliaceae family.
+by Willder in 1799 and placed in the Liliaceae family.
 In 1983, Anna Amelia Obermeyer classified

 it as Asparagaceae.
-It is found in Queensland, Western
+It is found in north and western

 are used in medicine.
 It grows in a rich soil with some water and little